Robert F. Kennedy: Legacy

-Biographer Evan Thomas wrote in 2000 that at times Kennedy misused his powers by "modern standards", but concluded, "on the whole, even counting his warts, he was a great attorney general."
-Walter Isaacson commented that Kennedy "turned out arguably to be the best attorney general in history", praising him for his championing of civil rights and other initiatives of the administration.
-As Kennedy stepped down from being attorney general in September 1964, The New York Times, notably having criticized his appointment three years prior, praised Kennedy for raising the standards of the position.
-Some of his successor attorneys general have been unfavorably compared to him, for not displaying the same level of poise in the profession.
+Biographer Evan Thomas wrote in 2000 that, at times, Kennedy misused his powers by "modern standards", but concluded, "on the whole, even counting his warts, he was a great attorney general."
+Walter Isaacson commented that Kennedy "turned out arguably to be the best attorney general in history", praising his championing of civil rights and other initiatives of the administration.
+As Kennedy stepped down from being attorney general in September 1964, The New York Times, which had notably criticized his appointment three years earlier, praised Kennedy for raising the standards of the position.
+Some of his successors as attorney general have been unfavorably compared to him for not displaying the same level of professional poise.
 Attorney General Eric Holder cited Kennedy as the inspiration for his belief that the Justice Department could be "a force for that which is right."

 Kennedy has also been praised for his oratorical abilities and his skill at creating unity.
 Joseph A. Palermo of The Huffington Post observed that Kennedy's words "could cut through social boundaries and partisan divides in a way that seems nearly impossible today."
 Dolores Huerta and Philip W. Johnston expressed the view that Kennedy, both in his speeches and actions, was unique in his willingness to take political risks.
 That blunt sincerity was said by associates to be authentic; Frank N. Magill wrote that Kennedy's oratorical skills lent their support to minorities and other disenfranchised groups who began seeing him as an ally.